Boomerang Distillation Enables Zero-Shot Model Size Interpolation: Limitations and Future Work

 Our computational resources limit the model size and number of distillation tokens in our experiments.
 Scaling this approach to larger models with a greater token budget is an exciting avenue for future work.

-\Sys could also benefit from a more sophisticated student patching order.
+\Sys could also benefit from a more sophisticated initialization and student patching order.
+While we initialize the student model with every other layer in Section \ref{sec:distillation_works}, we show in Appendix \ref{app:manual-compression} that initializing the student in a manner that maintains alignment allows for \sys with even smaller student models.
 In our work, we consider two approaches to patching the student model: either starting from the first layers or the last layers.
-However, in some cases, this naive patching order can lead to instability in performance in the interpolated models (Appendix \ref{app:cosine_similarity}).
-Patching the student models with teacher layers guided by the similarity of the layers could help mitigate the instability of the interpolated models.
+However, in some cases, this naive patching order can lead to instability in performance in the interpolated models (Appendix ~\ref{app:cosine_similarity}).
+In Appendix ~\ref{app:cosine_similarity}, we analyze per-layer activation cosine similarity between all pairs of the distilled student and the base teacher layers in Llama-3.2-3B.
+We found that patching the student model with layers that have low cosine similarity to their teacher layers provides smoother interpolation performance.
+Therefore, initializing and patching the student models in a manner that is guided by the similarity of the layers could help mitigate the instability of the interpolated models.

+\Sys requires the distilled student to be created via layer pruning.
+Combining this with other pruning strategies, such as width pruning and attention head pruning, may not work out of the box: If the teacher and student have different hidden dimensions due to width pruning, student patching cannot be applied out of the box because it would result in a mismatch in the output dimension of the hidden states.
+A similar obstacle occurs when pruning attention heads.
+Extending boomerang distillation in these settings is a promising future direction.

+Finally, although we show that \sys is a phenomenon that occurs in language models, it remains to be seen whether it also occurs in other modalities, such as vision~\citep{simeoni2025dinov3} and audio~\citep{radford2023robust}, that use transformer-based architectures.
+We leave extensions to other modalities as future work.